UPDATED ON: 29.05.2020

 (c) Unless we have acted in bad faith or negligently, the National Energy Retail Law excludes our liability for any loss or damage you suffer due to the total or partial failure to supply energy to your premises, which includes any loss or damage you suffer due to the defective supply of energy.

-8 Our plans and energy charges
+8 Our plans, energy charges and Special Terms

 8.1 OVO Energy Plans

 Your OVO Energy Plan sets out additional terms and conditions of this contract, including specific benefits, tariffs and charges that apply to you under this contract.